Osama bin Laden: Personal life

-Nasser al-Bahri, who was bin Laden's personal bodyguard from 1997 to 2001, details bin Laden's personal life in his memoir.
+Nasser al-Bahri, who was Bin Laden's personal bodyguard from 1997 to 2001, details Bin Laden's personal life in his memoir.
 He describes him as a frugal man and strict father, who enjoyed taking his large family on shooting trips and picnics in the desert.

 Bin Laden's father Mohammed died in 1967 in an airplane crash in Saudi Arabia when his American pilot Jim Harrington misjudged a landing.
-Bin Laden's eldest half-brother, Salem bin Laden, the subsequent head of the bin Laden family, was killed in 1988 near San Antonio, Texas, in the United States, when he accidentally flew a plane into power lines.
+Bin Laden's eldest half-brother, Salem bin Laden, the subsequent head of the Bin Laden family, was killed in 1988 near San Antonio, Texas, in the U.S., when he accidentally flew a plane into power lines.

-The FBI described bin Laden as an adult as tall and thin, between 6 ft 4 in and 6 ft 6 in in height and weighing about 160 lb, although the author Lawrence Wright, in his Pulitzer Prize-winning book on al-Qaeda, The Looming Tower, writes that a number of bin Laden's close friends confirmed that reports of his height were greatly exaggerated, and that bin Laden was actually "just over 6 ft tall".
-Eventually, after his death, he was measured to be roughly 6 ft 4 in.
+The FBI described Bin Laden as an adult as tall and thin, between 6 ft 4 in and 6 ft 6 in in height and weighing about 160 lb, although author Lawrence Wright, in his book on al-Qaeda, The Looming Tower, writes that a number of Bin Laden's close friends confirmed that reports of his height were greatly exaggerated, and that he was actually "just over 6 ft tall".
+After his death, he was measured to be roughly 6 ft 4 in.
 Bin Laden had an olive complexion and was left-handed, usually walking with a cane.
 He wore a plain white keffiyeh.
-Bin Laden had stopped wearing the traditional Saudi male keffiyeh and instead wore the traditional Yemeni male keffiyeh.
-Bin Laden was described as soft-spoken and mild-mannered in demeanor.
+At one point, he stopped wearing the traditional Saudi male keffiyeh and instead wore the traditional Yemeni male keffiyeh.
+He was described as soft-spoken and mild-mannered in demeanor.